frontendmatt/Javascript101/README.md

 * How easy is it to learn?
 * How long will it take to become proficient?
 * Whats the best way to learn it?
+* Where can I see some real world practical examples?

 http://frontendmatt.github.io/Javascript101